 I’ve just finished reading the recent research carried out by CBI in conjunction with IBM.

-The report, Embracing Digital in Every Sector, offers interesting insights, and identifies the opportunities and threats, concerning the adoption of technology by British businesses.
+The report, Embracing Digital in Every Sector, offers interesting insights, and identifies the opportunities and threats, concerning the adoption of digital technology by British businesses.

 - 92% agree about the benefits that technology can deliver in terms of economic growth